Liam-Niisan/MyWebsite/README.md

 1.)
 A navigation bar that expands and collapses properly at mobile and desktop sizes.

 2.)
 I used flexbox to create the navigation bar.
-CSS

 3.)
 On my blog page since I don't have any videos or social media to post yet I made a CSS animation of a loading spinner and bouncing dots to emulate an infinite loading screen.